abakan-zz/pypstats/README.rst

 This information can also be plotted and saved in a **.csv** file as follows::

-  $ pypstats monthly -o monthly.csv -p monthly.png ProDy_stats.pkl
+  $ pyps monthly -o monthly.csv -p monthly.png ProDy_stats.pkl
   Loading statistics from 'ProDy_stats.pkl'.
   Monthly statistics are written in 'monthly.csv'.
   Monthly downloads plot is saved as 'monthly.png'.